Scalable Multi-Agent Reinforcement Learning for Warehouse Logistics with Robotic and Human Co-Workers: INTRODUCTION

-In this work, we consider the augmentation of the picker-to-pick paradigm with robotic vehicles such as automated guided vehicles (AGVs) and autonomous mobile robots (AMRs).
-We believe their increasing affordability and capability provides an opportunity to develop an incremental pathway towards higher productivity and full warehouse automation.
-We refer to AGVs and AMRs interchangeably, as our solution is not strictly dependent on the type of vehicle being used.
-The general idea of AGV-assisted order-picking has begun to receive attention in the academic literature \citep{azadeh2020dynamic, loffler2022picker, vzulj2022order}.
-Typically, this involves the decoupling of a traditional picker's role into order transportation and item picking, where transportation is handled by the AGV and picking is handled by a human worker or robotic picker.
-This approach has multiple benefits: (1) pickers do not need to travel back to the depot to complete an order, thereby minimising unproductive walking time, (2) the integration of AGV technologies into existing warehouses requires minimal modification to existing infrastructure, and (3) the system can support scaling with varying demand by changing the number of AGVs and pickers.
+In this paradigm, human workers will receive orders and travel around the warehouse with a push cart and pick required items manually.
+We consider the augmentation of this process with robotic vehicles such as automated guided vehicles (AGVs) and autonomous mobile robots (AMRs).
+We primarily refer to AGVs in this work, although AMRs can be used interchangeably.
+The general idea of AGV-assisted order-picking in a warehouse context has begun to receive attention in the academic literature \cite{ loffler2022picker, vzulj2022order, azadeh2023zoning}.
+Typically, this involves decoupling a traditional picker's role into order transportation and item picking, where transportation is handled by the AGVs and picking is handled by human or robotic pickers.
+Augmentation of this paradigm with AGVs requires minimal modification to existing infrastructure and allows for scaling with variation in demand by changing AGV and picker numbers \cite{azadeh2023zoning}.